George W. Russell Jr.

 - Performances with Stanley Clarke, George Duke, Ernie Isley, Cecil McBee, Semenya McCord, Bob Moses, Tiger Okoshi, Billy Pierce, Richard Smallwood, Stan Strickland, and Lenny White

-- Recordings include Schlickness, Worship in the Style of G; Communion Volume I, Communion Volume II, Sandra Dowe and the George W. Russell Jr. Trio, The Pianist and the Poet, and George W. Russell Jr.
+- Recordings include Schlickness, Worship in the Style of G, Jesus Is the Cure, Communion Volume I, and Communion Volume II; and work with Sandra Dowe and the George W. Russell Jr. Trio, and the Pianist and the Poet, as well as solo work

 - Served as minister of music/chief musician for Jubilee (formerly New Covenant) Christian Church in Boston for 15 years